 Laser Cataract Surgery

 Previously, the steady hand of a surgeon was the most common method of extracting a clouded lens; however, many surgeons have put down their scalpels in favor of far more precise equipment, namely femtosecond lasers.
-Femtosecond lasers have been utilized by ophthalmologists for two decades.
-So while they are new to cataract surgery, they are a proven and safe technology.
+Femtosecond lasers have been utilized by ophthalmologists for two decades and are therefore very much a proven and exceedingly safe technology.
 To remove the cataract, doctors must make small incisions along the cornea.
 This was once performed by making small incisions with a sharp blade, but can now be performed with the highest level of precision by using a laser.
 As a result, there is no need for shots, stiches, or patches for the eye.

 Once incisions are made and the lens is accessible, the doctor can use equipment that breaks up the affected lens and then removes it entirely.
 The dated method was to insert a small device that uses ultrasonic energy to break up the lens before it was removed.
 This method, however, came with some increased risk to the patient’s vision.
 With new technology, a laser can be used to both soften and break up the cataracts.
 Since the laser is both more precise and requires less energy to use than the ultrasonic device, this procedure reduces the risk of complications.